 if none of the above apply, then feed back to the ETTOS Service Provider that no action can be taken, with the reason the tip-off could not be matched, so that the tip-off can be logged as unmatched.

-Where a DNO/IDNO Party receives a tip-off for a premises for which it is not the electricity distributor, then it shall notify the ETTOS Service Provider (including details of the correct distributor if known).
+Where a DNO/IDNO Party receives a tip-off for a premises for which it is not the electricity distributor, then it shall, within 10 Working Days, notify the ETTOS Service Provider (including details of the correct distributor if known).

 Add new paragraph 8.8 to Schedule 26 as follows:

+Where a Supplier Party or DNO/IDNO Party fails to comply with its obligations under this Paragraph 8, then the escalation process set out in Appendix B shall apply.

 Add a new Appendix B at the end of Schedule 26 as follows: